The initial goal is to get your resume onto a managers desk and have him/her notice it.

 They can also sometimes be pushy and have their own benefits in mind.

-If that is the case, find a different headhunter and if you run across a good one, let us know and we will pass on the word!
+If that is the case find another headhunter, and if you run across a good one - post it here to pass on the word!